Universal Horror Unleashed

-Universal Horror Unleashed is a 110,000 ft2 self-guided, walk-through haunted attraction at Area15, an entertainment complex located in Las Vegas, Nevada.
+Universal Horror Unleashed is an attraction chain of self-guiding, walk-through haunted attractions in Las Vegas, Nevada, and upcoming to Chicago, Illinois.
+The Las Vegas attraction chain encompasses an area of 110,000 ft2 and is located within Area15, an entertainment complex, while the Chicago version will be located at the former Freedom Center North building.
 Announced in January 2023, it is the second horror-themed experience from Universal Destinations & Experiences, after Halloween Horror Nights.
-The attraction opened on August 14, 2025.
-A second location in Chicago is set to open in 2027.
+The Las Vegas installation opened on August 14, 2025, while the Chicago installation is scheduled to open in 2027.